 Like many of us, Slat had heard about various giant garbage patches the world over, and he figured that someone, somewhere, was working to solve it.
 During his research after the Greece trip, he learned that there were a few cleanup ideas out there, but most of them relied on using nets to filter the plastic out of the water.
 Those nets also scooped up a lot of fish, turtles and other sea life, and weren't practical.
 So he developed his own solution.

 "I finally decided to put both university and my social life on hold to focus all my time on developing this idea.
 I wasn't sure if it would succeed, but considering the scale of the problem, I thought it was important to at least try," Slat said.

-Following a two-year feasibility study, Slat launched his garbage-collecting booms on Sept.
+Following a two-year feasibility study, Slat launched his garbage-collecting booms from San Francisco on Sept.
 8 for a series of trials.
 This initial run is a test, according to the Ocean Cleanup website, probing for any issues before more booms ship out over the next few years.
 "All lessons learned will be applied to the subsequent system," the group explains, "as we will gradually deploy more systems until we reach full-scale deployment by 2020."

 - U-shape installation

 - Ability to reorient when wind/wave direction changes

 - Effective span in steady state

 - No significant damage by the end of the test

 Following several weeks of tests, the team reached a point where it had to decide whether to return to California for adjustments or head on toward the Great Pacific Garbage Patch.
 Team members held a meeting on Oct.
 2 and decided the current setup of booms — named "System 001" — was good to go.